 ANCESTORS – Suspended In Reflections

 Ancestors returned after 6 years with a new album that really sees them create a niche of their own.
-The LA-based band is fuzzing slow, heavy riffs with elements of
+The LA-based band is fuzzing slow, heavy riffs with elements of post rock, doom, gloom, church organ euphoria and a dual-vocal delivery oozing a great sense of melancholy.

 Listen to “Gone” and “The Warm Glow”